prog4biol/soc2020/sort_log2fold/README.md

 ```

-Now let's get the up-regulated genes.
+Now let's get the up-regulated genes, genes that have a log 2 fold change >= 2.
+Filter all the lines that are < 2.

-Let's filter all the lines that are < 2:
+Find the line number of the last line we want to keep:
 ```
 $ cat -n top_100_up_regulated.tsv | more
 ...